Carreau/ipython-wiki/Dev:-Lab-meetings-on-Air.md

 **Note:** some of these may have not been announced in advance but instead happened impromptu after a discussion taking place on our dev chat room needed the bandwidth of face-to-face conversation.
 Whenever that happens, if at all possible try to move your chat room conversation to a public hangout and leave a link here afterwards.
 That will allow others to catch up on the discussion later on from the video recording.

+You can find a list of the videos on the [ipythondev Youtube user page](https://www.youtube.com/user/ipythondev).

 ### 2014

 * [May 1](http://youtu.be/3_UagCQ23E8)